flexer2006/resume/README.md

 # Go Developer

 ### About Me
-🎓 Studying Go for two years—it's my primary language.
+🎓 Studying Go for two years - it's my primary language.
 🌍 Based in Moscow, Russia.
 🧑🏻‍💻 Programming since 2022.
 🚗 Holder of a driver's license.